10 Most Unusual Health Practices In History

 Everyone has taken a trip to the doctor’s office.
 Maybe for a routine check.
 Maybe to get a diagnosis.
-Prescriptions would be written and picked up and that’s just about that.
+They write prescriptions and picked up and that’s just about that.
 Back in the day, common health practices were not so civilized.
 Some didn’t make sense, others were disturbing, and some even deadly.
-Below is the Top 10 Most Unusual Health Practices In History!

 10 – Bloodletting